 To ensure safety, don’t forget to carry the best travel insurance for Schengen visa.
 Getting sick here would undoubtedly cost more than how much a Schengen travel insurance costs, so make sure to invest in a good plan.

 Milan is the best shopping place in Italy.
 Go to Via Montenapoleone and Corso Venezia for all the brands.
-Also visit Corso Buenos Aires, the longest shopping street with more than 350 stores.
+Also, visit Corso Buenos Aires, the longest shopping street with more than 350 stores.

 Passeig de Gracia is one of the most beautiful shopping streets and is home to many luxurious brands.
 Plaza Catalunya and Portal de L’Angel have several fashionable stores and traditional food cafes.
-La Rambla is another popular fashion street and is a must-visit for some of the finest shops, food cafes and drinks.
+La Rambla is another famous fashion street and is a must-visit for some of the finest shops, food cafes and drinks.

 One of the most expensive shopping destinations in Switzerland is Geneva.
 For a good shopping experience, head towards Bon Genie - Grieder.
 For chocolate lovers, Chocolatier Auer is the place to be.

-It is a shopping paradise and is a popular shopping centre in Europe.
+It is a shopping paradise and is a famous shopping centre in Europe.
 From fashion to traditional products to a wide variety of food, visitors will find everything at Avenue Louise, Rue Neuve, and Rue Bailli.

 Well, the list can go on.
 Since every Schengen country has something unique to offer, this list has some of the top shopping destinations during a short stay.
+Pro-tip: Busy streets and old shopping districts are often teeming with tourists and petty thieves.
+Stay alert and carry a strong bag.
+However, if you have the optional of baggage/wallet loss with your Schengen travel insurance, you can take it as a reliable backup.

 Hospital Name | Country |